Computer-Society-WSU/WSU_Kamiak_Supercomputer_Guide/README.md

 ---

 ### 8. Wrapping Up

 Practice makes perfect—log in, transfer files, load modules, and submit a job or two.
 Soon you’ll be running simulations so big, your laptop will feel like a potato next to Kamiak.
 Good luck, and may your job queues be ever short! 🎉

-### 9. Pro Tips & Sample Scripts

-Here’s a grab-bag of scripts and snippets you can rip off for your own setup.
-Trust me, life’s too short to type everything from scratch.

 ---